Dihedral Symmetries of Gauge Theories from Dual Calabi-Yau Threefolds: Review, General Strategy and Summary of Results

 With the partition function $\mathcal{Z}_{N,1}$, we can define the free energy as the plethystic logarithm

 where $\mu(k)$ is the M\"obius function.
 We can expand the free energy in the following fashion

 with $\widehat{Q}_i=e^{-\widehat{a}_i}$ (for $i=1,\ldots,N$), $Q_S=e^{-S}$ and $Q_R=e^{-R}$.
-Apart from a first order pole $\mathcal{F}_{N,1}$ has a power series expansion in $\epsilon_{1,2}$, which allows to compute the Nekrasov-Shatashvili- \cite{Nekrasov:2009rc,Mironov:2009uv} and the unrefined limit in a straight forward fashion.
+Apart from a first order pole, $\mathcal{F}_{N,1}$ has a power series expansion in $\epsilon_{1,2}$, which allows to compute the Nekrasov-Shatashvili-limit \cite{Nekrasov:2009rc,Mironov:2009uv} and the unrefined limit.
 For later convenience we therefore also introduce the expansion of the leading term in both parameters (which we simply denote NS)

 where $f^{\text{NS}}_{i_1,\ldots,i_N,k,n}\in\mathbb{Z}$.